stevecrow74/ats-mini/README.md

 The hardware, software and flashing documentation is available at <https://esp32-si4732.github.io/ats-mini/>

-## This Release
+## My Release

-In this release I have edited the bands to include all frequencies from 150Hz to 30Mhz.
+In my release I have edited the bands to include all frequencies from 150Hz to 30Mhz.

 below is the bands and frequencies they cover.